-Bulk carriers having a length L less than 150 m
+1.2 Bulk carriers having a freeboard length LLL less than 150 m [RCN1 to 01 JAN 2022]

-The severest loading condition from the loading manual, midship section drawing or otherwise specified by the Designer are to be considered for the longitudinal strength given in Ch 5 and for local strength check of plating, ordinary stiffeners and primary supporting members given in Ch 6 and Pt 2, Ch 1, Sec 3 and Pt 2, Ch 1, Sec 4.
+The severest loading condition from the loading manual, midship section drawing or otherwise specified by the Designer are to be considered for the longitudinal strength given in Ch 5 and for local strength check of plating, ordinary stiffeners and primary supporting members given in Ch 6 and Sub 2, Ch 1, Sec 3 and Sub 2, Ch 1, Sec 4.

-The requirements in [2] are applicable to ships having a length L less than 150 m.
+The requirements in [2] are applicable to ships having a freeboard length $L{LL}$ less than 150 m.

-Dynamic load cases
+1.3 Dynamic load cases